ronaldooeee/CMSI-486/README.md

 - Top speed
   - A floating point number expressing the car's maximum speed in miles per hour (mph).
 - Acceleration
-  - A floating point number expressing the number of seconds the car takes to reach 60 mph (though data for European cars sometimes references 62 mph due to the Imperial/SI conversion) from a standing start.
+  - A floating point number expressing the number of seconds the car takes to reach 60 mph (though data for European cars sometimes references 62 mph due to the imperfect Imperial/SI conversion) from a standing start.
 - Horsepower
   - An integer expressing the car's engine's peak power output in Imperial brake horsepower (bhp).
 - Weight
-  - An integer expressing the car's curb weight (laden with all relevant fluids and rounded to the nearest whole number) in pounds.
+  - An integer expressing the car's curb weight (laden with all relevant fluids) in pounds.
 - Wheelbase
   - A floating point value expressing the distance between the front and rear wheel centerlines in inches.
 This, rather than overall length, is the "effective" length of the car for handling purposes.
 - Track
   - A floating point value expressing the distance between the left and right wheel hubs in inches.
 This, rather than overall width, is the "effective" width of the car for handling purposes, but overall width has been occasionally used where the actual track data is not readily available.
-In rare occasions where the front and rear tracks are assymetrical, the average of the two has been given.
+In situations in which the front and rear tracks are not identical, the average of the two has been given.

 ## § 1.3